 Life Science Research Advancements In STD Testing

-Time-consuming processes, high expense and lack of access to testing labs used to be the biggest problems with STD testing.
+Time-consuming processes, high expense, and lack of access to testing labs used to be the biggest problems with STD testing.
 It could take days for elaborate bioassays to determine results.
 This was important to get the best, most accurate result.

-Today, however, there has been an explosion of new technologies and new STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.
+Today, however, there has been an explosion of new technologies and STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.

-New Developments Are Ensuring That Tests Are More Accessible, Accurate And Convenient.
+New Developments Are Ensuring That Tests Are More Accessible, Accurate, And Convenient.

 This is essential in rural areas with minimal facilities.
-There is little chance of some patients driving all the way to a screening to return in a few days for results.
+There is little chance of some patients driving to a screening to return in a few days for results.
 This applies especially to those trying to maintain some privacy in their day-to-day lives.
 Rural POC platforms provide a local, friendly service that is quick and convenient.

-It also helps all of those that are distressed by the idea of heading to a hospital with such a personal problem.
+It also helps all those distressed by the idea of heading to a hospital with such a personal problem.
 In-home HIV identification kits are now providing results in less than 20 minutes.
 There is also a new FDA-approved kit that can test for HIV and syphilis within a single specimen.

-Advancements In Testing Processes And The Accuracy Of Results Mean That Patients In Rural America Can Receive Better Treatment Options.
+Advancements In Testing Processes And The Accuracy Of Results Mean Patients In Rural America Can Receive Better Treatment Options.

 An excellent example of this is the NAAT test.
-This nucleic acid amplification test is used in the testing of Chlamydia and gonorrhea.
+This nucleic acid amplification test is used in testing Chlamydia and gonorrhea.
 This test covers a lot of bacteria within the measurement matrix to increase the likelihood of detection.
 POCT advancements now mean that centers can screen for these pathogens.
 There is still work to do to improve the accuracy and sensitivity of these kits, as some are as low as 12%.
 This is why this NAAT laboratory test is still so important.

 These Recent Advancements In The Range Of STD Testing Options Also Mean That Labs Can Expand Into New Territory.